-With over twenty years of experience, our mission is to help clients lead healthier and more successful lives.
+Since 1991, our mission is to help clients lead healthier and more successful lives.
 We understand that every individual has unique gifts and challenges, so we work closely with our clients to identify and build on strengths, while offering strategies to overcome life’s challenges.

 Our social skills program is based on a belief that a child’s emotional, physical and social development can be enhanced through cooperative, non-competitive play.
 We are able to simulate familiar play situations, while providing structure and support to guide and coach children through their interactions.
 In essence, we “slow down” the social scene for kids.
 Through the use of cueing, prompting, and scripting, we help children enter into and sustain participation in play situations.
 Our counselors use positive reinforcement, practice, and modeling to enhance social skills such as sharing, turn-taking, flexible problem solving and good sportsmanship.
 Overall, we provide an environment that feels safe and allows children to take appropriate social risks.